qqmyers/sead2clowder/doc/src/sphinx/api.rst

 API functionality with simplified wrapper functions.
 After using ``python setup.py install`` to install the library, you can use it to get and post data to Clowder.

+**When to use**

+pyClowder 2 provides straightforward submodules for various Clowder API endpoints.
+Python scripts that interact with Clowder can usually be simplified by replacing custom implementations with calls to the appropriate pyClowder 2 methods.

+- **files** (e.g. upload/download/get metadata/update/submit for extraction)
+- **datasets** (e.g. create/download/get metadata & contents/submit for extraction)
+- **collections** (e.g. create/get datasets)
+- Additional functionality (geostreams) in development.

 For details about pyClowder2 functions and how they can be used, please see the `library documentation <https://opensource.ncsa.illinois.edu/bitbucket/projects/CATS/repos/pyclowder2/browse/docs>`_.